haddocking/haddock3-user-manual/src/docker-install.md

-# Installing HADDOCK3 using docker
+# Using HADDOCK3 through its docker image

-As part of the possible installation procedure, we also provide a `docker` version of HADDOCK3, where tools and packages are already installed.
+As part of the possible usage of HADDOCK3, we also provide a ready to use `docker` image of HADDOCK3, where tools and packages are already installed.

 ## DOCKER

-To be able to build or use a provided image, you first need to have `docker` installed.
+To be able to use a provided image, you first need to have `docker` installed.
 Please follow the instructions you can find there: [https://www.docker.com/](https://www.docker.com/).